Awlexus/stopsel/README.md

 ## Implementing the command

-Every command defined must be defined as a function in the currently scoped Module.
+Every command defined must be defined as a function in the currently aliased Module.
 Here's how the commands for `MyApp` could be implemented.

 ```elixir
 defmodule MyApp do